MiguelFFuentes/MarcuSports/docs/README.md

 and has been configured through the package.json.

 If you want to restart the database to the initial state, you can run `npx prisma migrate reset`.

+## TDD

+As a branch strategy, I've decided to use trunk based development and use main as a trunk branch.
+This is because I'm the only developer on this project and I wanted to make small commits, making the git tree cleaner and easier to understand.